How to Do to Planning

 Involve the Right People in the Planning Process

-Going back to the reference to systems, it's critical that all parts of the system continue to exchange feedback in order to function effectively.
+Going back to the reference to systems, it’s critical that all parts of the system continue to exchange feedback in order to function effectively.
 This is true no matter what type of system.
-When planning, get input from everyone who will responsible to carry out parts of the plan, along with representative from groups who will be effected by the plan.
+When planning, get input from everyone who will be responsible for carrying out parts of the plan, along with representatives from groups who will be affected by the plan.
 Of course, people also should be involved in they will be responsible to review and authorize the plan.

 Write Down the Planning Information and Communicate it Widely